Three rates of convergence or separation via U-statistics in a dependent framework: Notations and Concentration inequality for U-statistics with dependent random variables

 [3]

-We are now ready to state the result from \cite{duchemin} that is one key theoretical tool to derive our three contributions presented in the next section. \begin{thm} Let~$n \geq 2$.
-We suppose Assumptions~\ref{assumption1},~\ref{assumption2} and~\ref{assumption3}.
-Then there exist constants~$\beta,\kappa>0$ (depending on the Markov chain $(X_i)_{i\geq1}$) such that for any~$u \geq 1$, it holds with probability at least~$1-\beta e^{-u}\log n$,
+We are now ready to state the result from \cite{duchemin} that is one key theoretical tool to derive our three contributions presented in the next section. \begin{theorem} Suppose that Assumptions~\ref{assumption1},~\ref{assumption2} and~\ref{assumption3} are satisfied.
+Then there exist constants~$\beta,\kappa>0$ (depending on the Markov chain $(X_i)_{i\geq1}$) such that for any~$u \geq 1$ and any~$n\geq2$, with probability at least~$1-\beta e^{-u}\log n$,